liv-ac-uk/comp122/labs/regex/README.md

 ## Did you get the Email?

-If your program is running correctly you should see the following when you run your program.
+If your program is running correctly you should see the following when you run it.

 ```
 ...